Learn how to write a song...

 Easy to find chord progressions...

-Many songwriters begin their songs by strumming a chord or two.
+Many songwriters begin their songs by playing a chord or two.
 Without really thinking about it, they let the chord progression lead them through the song.
 The downside is that we tend to use the same chord patterns over and over.
 How often have you caught yourself going to the V chord at the end of the chorus just so you can resolve to the I chord that habitually begins your verses?
-Your songs are probably sounding less than fresh but you don't know why.
-There are lots of exciting chord progressions that use the basic chords within a key.
-Think about starting your verse on the II min. or the IV chord.
-Shifting to a new key at the top of the chorus is a great way to grab the listener's attention at a crucial point in the song.
-So how do you start writing these new chord progressions if they're not already part of your existing vocabulary?
+Your songs are probably sounding less than fresh but you don't know why. |

 ‣ Writing Rap and Hip-hop to a rhythm track.

-If you're writing Rap or Hip-hop, a lot of the info and many of the exercises in the lyric writing section will be helpful.
-Obviously, rhyming plays a much bigger role in Rap and Hip-hop hits than it does in Pop, Country, Rock, or R&B/Soul.
+If you're writing Rap or Hip-hop, a lot of the info and many of the exercises in the lyric writing sections above will be helpful.
+Obviously, rhyming plays a much bigger role in Rap and Hip-hop hits than it does in Pop, Country, or Rock.
 But the advice about writing from a title, staying focused by answering the questions suggested by the title and using lists of related and contrasting words all apply.
-The fresh rhymes are up to you!
+The fresh rhymes are up to you! |

 ‣ Find a collaborator.